Probabilistic establishment from invasion fitness

 Logical; if

-Optional label attached to the tidy output and plot titles.
+Optional label attached to the output.

 Value

-A list with:
+A list with components:

 Details

-Convert invasion fitness to probabilistic establishment (probit/logit/hard)
+Convert invasion fitness to probabilistic establishment (probit, logit, hard)

 Examples